December – February

 There are many elements in the tourism tapestry of Phuket.
 The island is situated just off Thailand’s southwest coast and the capital of the island, Phuket Town, is lively city of beeping tuk-tuks and early-morning markets.
 Sino-Portuguese architecture and funky shops will surprise and delight you in Phuket's sleepy capital.
 Expect the unexpected on Phuket holidays and don't forget to have your camera with you.

 The coastline is the home of a host of beaches.
-Some of the sandy stretches of sand are whisper quiet.
+Some of the sandy stretches are whisper quiet.
 For example, the 11 kilometres of Mai Khao Beach come under the protection of the Sirinat National Park, so there are few signs of life along its length.

-Kamala Beach is another beach that is very quiet.
+Kamala Beach is another one that is very quiet.
 The unspoiled sand here is accompanied by a traditional Thai village and it is the place to go to experience an authentic Thai massage or learn local cookery.

 At the opposite end of the spectrum is Patong Beach.
 Like all good beaches, this place was made for partying on holidays to Phuket – it features a multitude of bars and restaurants.
 After the sun goes down, the main street is closed to vehicles, and human traffic clogs the streets, travelling in and out of bars and discos.